Profession: 37th US President

 - 1972-12-30 US President Richard Nixon halts bombing of North Vietnam & announces peace talks

-- 1973-01-15 US President Richard Nixon suspends all US offensive action in N Vietnam
+- 1973-01-15 US President Richard Nixon suspends all US offensive action in North Vietnam

 - 1973-01-20 Richard Nixon's second inauguration as President of the United States takes place in Washington, D.C.

-- 1973-01-23 US President Richard Nixon announces an accord has been reached to end Vietnam War
+- 1973-01-23 US President Richard Nixon announces an accord has been reached to end the Vietnam War

 - 1973-06-14 US President Richard Nixon administration imposes 60-day economy-wide price freeze, superseding Special Rule No. 1 for oil companies